SuperMarioOfficial/KOSINT-Vagrant/README.md

-# Instruction to use the box
+# Instructions to use the box
 ```
     vagrant box add mindwarelab/kosint
     vagrant up